-Their Myth Reasoning – The majority of preppers don’t own a separate piece of property that they consider their BOL.
+Their Myth Reasoning (not me talking/writing) – The majority of preppers don’t own a separate piece of property that they consider their BOL.
 The truth is, you don’t need one.
 Sure, it might be ideal, but it isn’t needed.
 Below is a way to develop multiple locations.
 That way you have four routes out of your area.

 First, if you have a relative or friend outside of your general area, consider asking them if you could head there.
 If you don’t have another location to go, I recommend finding a town that’s big enough to have a hotel but small enough to be inconspicuous, which is thirty to sixty miles away.